Hunter’s Star: a quilt + random memory

 This pattern is one I first made years ago in a traditional red and white color scheme.
 The method is fast and fun, with no half square triangles, extra seams or Y seams, and almost zero waste.
 The Hunter’s Star block was the perfect way to use my beautiful low-volume floral fabric.
 I added a geranium-colored solid (Moda Bella color 9900 258) and made a quilt so bright and happy it almost glows.

 After years of requests for the pattern, we’ve written it.
-You can find it here in my Craftsy shop.
-It is available for $5 this week only, so purchase yours today.
+You can find it here in my Etsy shop.
 And unlike my Physics award, when it’s finished you’ll know the compliments are sincere.
 This quilt pattern is both dependable AND pretty.